ghosh64/track-detection/README.md

 cd webacnn
 python main.py
 ```
-Run FoV model
+Run FoP model

-The annotated train, test and validation data splits for FoV are available at track-detection/FOV/data.
+The annotated train, test and validation data splits for FoP are available at track-detection/FOV/data.
 The images are annotated manually using roboflow in a yolo trainable format.
 Each label contains (class, x_center, y_center, width, height) of the annotated rectange.
-The upper and lower bounds for the FoV are (y_center-height/2, y_center+height/2) and this is used to train the DNN.
+The upper and lower bounds for the FoP are (y_center-height/2, y_center+height/2) and this is used to train the DNN.

-To train and test on FoV Model:
+To train and test on FoP Model:

 ```bash
 cd FOV